UTSA-VAIL/Graphite-Classifier/README.md

 Run dist_run.sh bash script.
 This will perform a distributed data parallel run on multiple GPUs.
 Default file is set to run on 2 GPU's, you can edit the bash script to change this number.

 **--data_dir**    : Path to the directory containing your image and label tiles\
 **--exp_dir**     : Path to your experiment directory.
-This is where the log of your run, the model weights, and test results will go.\
+A new file inside of this directory will be automatically created (or overwritten if it already exists), whose name will be a combination of the various settings listed below.
+This is where the log of your run, the model weights, and test results will be saved to.\
 **--epochs**     : Number of epochs to train on\
 **--batch_size**  : The size of a single training batch.\
 **--model**       : The backbone for your UNet model.
 Supported model backbones listed below\